andynguyen20/risc-cpu/README.md

 # Example Instructions

+Note: If you plan on tracing the waveform images for each instruction from this README, please check the .mem file for each respective instruction (which are linked with "Check out the machine code **here**") to have some context of what I'm explaining.

 ### ADD

 Adds the contents of source register 2 to source register 1 and stores it in a destination register.